What is Keto?

 Early Keto and Dr. Atkins

 Keto has been used for centuries to help medical conditions.
 Initially, it was used to help people with diabetes.
-And it 1921 it was established as a legitimate treatment to help children with epilepsy.
-Because medicine was continuing its growth, reach and results, Keto became a way to help people with sugar related internal diseases, who didn’t receive help from typical medications.
-Today, the Keto diet has continued to be useful in assisting with diseases such as Alzheimer’s, diabetes and Polycystic ovary syndrome.
+And 1921 it was established as a legitimate treatment to help children with epilepsy.
+Because medicine was continuing its growth, reach and results, Keto became a way to help people with sugar-related internal diseases, who didn’t receive help from typical medications.
+Today, the Keto diet has continued to be useful in assisting with diseases such as Alzheimer’s, diabetes, and Polycystic ovary syndrome.

 As we mentioned in a few other posts, the benefits of the Keto diet are quickly noticed.
 When we replace incoming carbs with fats, the body essentially goes into a frenzy.
 Our body then begins to use the stored fat in our system for energy.
 This is the actual metabolic process called “ketosis”.
 Typically, we do not reach a state of ketosis for about 3-4 days.
 Once in a state of ketosis, we may feel a few symptoms such as:

 - Short Term Fatigue